tareqmy/springbootexamples/README.md

 - from the jconsole use <hostIP>:<jmxPort>
 - check here for authentication options -> https://docs.oracle.com/en/java/javase/11/management/monitoring-and-management-using-jmx-technology.htm
 - dont know how stop it from connecting locally run spring bot applications!

+### sonarQube instructions
+- running sonarqube locally through docker
+- installed sonarlint plugin in idea
+- logged into sonarqube http://localhost:9000/ with default login admin/admin
+- created a project key and token
+- copied the command in sonarqube.sh and run the command from the terminal
+- the report is found in the ui for the project

 ### Reference Documentation